-- i. a Transport Assessment will be required where it is considered that development will have significant transport implications; - ii. a Travel Plan will be required alongside certain developments; - all proposals should incorporate safe and convenient access arrangements in their design for all potential users (including pedestrians, cyclists and waste collection vehicles).
-Access arrangements should be designed to reflect the function and character of the development and its wider surroundings; - iv. all proposals will be expected to be located within 250m of local services (in accordance with the retail hierarchy this should either be a parade of local shops or a District Centre) and a public transport link (i.e. bus stop or train station); - v. proposals should include parking standards as prescribed by Worcestershire County Council Local Transport Plan No.3 Highways Design Guide; - vi. the cumulative effects of development on transport infrastructure must be assessed and solutions sought in line with the policies in this Plan, with particular regard to the cumulative effects of the delivery of the Strategic Sites;

-- vii. ensure that development does not have a detrimental effect on land safeguarded for road development and/or improvement schemes as depicted on the Policies Map; and - viii. ensure that development does not have a detrimental effect on land safeguarded for Public Transport Routes as depicted on the Policies Map.
+- i. a Transport Assessment will be required where it is considered that development will have significant transport implications; - ii. a Travel Plan will be required alongside certain developments; - iii. all proposals should incorporate safe and convenient access arrangements in their design for all potential users (including pedestrians, cyclists, emergency services and waste collection vehicles).
+Access arrangements should be designed to reflect the function and character of the development and its wider surroundings; - iv. all proposals should discourage unintended through traffic ("rat runs") within the development site and/or between sites; - v. all proposals will be expected to be located within 250m of local services (in accordance with the retail hierarchy this should either be a parade of local shops or a District Centre) and a public transport link (i.e. bus stop or train station); - vi. proposals should include parking standards as prescribed by Worcestershire County Council Local Transport Plan No.3 Highways Design Guide; - vii. the cumulative effects of development on transport infrastructure must be assessed and solutions sought in line with the policies in this Plan, with particular regard to the cumulative effects of the delivery of the Strategic Sites; - viii. ensure that development does not have a detrimental effect on land safeguarded for road development and/or improvement schemes as depicted on the Policies Map; and - ix. ensure that development does not have a detrimental effect on land safeguarded for Public Transport Routes as depicted on the Policies Map.